jeffsdev/rubyAnimalShelter/README.md

 #### By Jeff Seymour, Riley Starnes

 ## Description
 A program for an animal shelter that tracks the animals needing homes and potential owners that have come to look at particular animals.
+Exploring object-oriented Ruby and databases.

 ## Technologies Used
-HTML, CSS, Ruby, RSpec, Capybara, Sinatra
+HTML, CSS, Ruby, RSpec, Capybara, Sinatra, PostgreSQL

 ## Setup
 Clone repository